Thyroid cancer

 Micrograph of a lymph node with papillary thyroid carcinoma

-After a thyroid nodule is found during a physical examination, a referral to an endocrinologist or a thyroidologist may occur.
+After a thyroid nodule is found during a physical examination or incidentially on imaging[33], a referral to an endocrinologist or a thyroidologist may occur.
 Most commonly, an ultrasound is performed to confirm the presence of a nodule and assess the status of the whole gland.
-Some ultrasound results may report a TI-RADS or TIRADS score to categorize the risk of malignancy.[22]
-Measurement of thyroid stimulating hormone, free and/or total triiodothyronine (T3) and thyroxine (T4) levels, and antithyroid antibodies will help decide if a functional thyroid disease such as Hashimoto's thyroiditis is present, a known cause of a benign nodular goiter.[23] a thyroid scan, performed often in conjunction with a radioactive iodine uptake test may be used to determine whether a nodule is "hot" or "cold"[24] which may help to make a decision whether to perform a biopsy of the nodule.[25]
+Various radiological clinical criteria, including the thyroid imaging reporting and data system (TI-RADs) score, are used to characterize the risk of malignancy.[34]
+TI-RADS developed by the American College of Radiology (ACR) guides clinicians in deciding which nodules require fine-needle aspiration cytology (FNAC) and in planning follow-up.
+Various online tools have been developed to assist in applying these criteria to clinical practice.[35]
+On ultrasound, nodules that are hypoechogenic (solid consistency), having irregular borders, increased vascularity, calcifications, or being taller than wide on transverse views are associated with malignancy.[11]
+Biopsy or cytology are required if the ultrasound characteristics suggest malignancy.
+If ultrasound results are equivocal or unclear, or if the thyroid nodule is small (typically less than 1 cm), the nodule can be monitored over time with serial ultrasounds.[11]
+Ultrasound has a sensitivity of 64-77% and a specificity of 82-90% for the detection of thyroid cancer.[11]
+Measurement of thyroid stimulating hormone, free and/or total triiodothyronine (T3) and thyroxine (T4) levels, and antithyroid antibodies will help decide if a functional thyroid disease such as Hashimoto's thyroiditis is present, a known cause of a benign nodular goiter.[36]
+A thyroid scan, performed often in conjunction with a radioactive iodine uptake test may be used to determine whether a nodule is hyperactive[37] which may help to make a decision whether to perform a biopsy of the nodule.[38]
 Measurement of calcitonin is necessary to exclude the presence of medullary thyroid cancer.
-Finally, to achieve a definitive diagnosis before deciding on treatment, a fine needle aspiration cytology test may be performed and reported according to the Bethesda system.[26]
+To achieve a definitive diagnosis, a fine needle aspiration cytology test may be performed and reported according to the Bethesda system.[39]

 After diagnosis, to understand potential for spread of disease, or for follow up monitoring after surgery, a whole body I-131 or I-123 radioactive iodine scan may be performed.[40]